Skip to main content

 Skia Frame Processors will disable the native Preview to use a custom Skia Canvas instead.

-The Preview view is running at the same frame rate as the Video stream, configured by the fps prop, or 30 FPS by default.
+The Preview view is running at the same frame rate as the Video stream, configured by the fps prop, or a value close to 30 FPS by default.

 <Camera {...props} fps={60} />